 The article will bring more detail on topics such as:

-Copper is a ductile, malleable, and reddish-gold metal with the capacity to effectively conduct heat and electricity.
+Copper is a ductile and malleable reddish-gold metal with the capacity to conduct heat and electricity.
 Brass and bronze, two commonly used alloys, are created when copper is combined with other metals.
 Due to its propensity to oxidize quickly, copper is regarded as a base metal.
-On the periodic chart, copper’s atomic number is rated 29 and has the symbol Cu.
+On the periodic chart, its atomic number is rated 29 with the symbol Cu.
 The Bronze Age began when tin and copper were discovered to be alloyable to create bronze tools and weapons.

-Along with silver and gold, copper has historically been one of the metals used to create coins.
-But because it is the most prevalent of these three metals, it is also the least valued.
-Copper is currently an alloy used in all US coinage, and it is also included in gun metals.
+Along with silver and gold, copper has historically been used to create coins; it is the most used for coining and has the least value.
+It is an alloy used in all US coinage, and it’s also included in gun metals.

-The majority of copper is utilized in motors and other electrical devices.
+Most copper is utilized in motors and other electrical devices.
 This is because it may be drawn into wires and because it transmits heat and electricity very effectively.
 Additionally, it is utilized in industrial machines, roofing materials, and plumbing products.
 Copper sulfate is a common agricultural pesticide and water-filtration algicide.
-Chemical tests for sugar detection involve copper compounds, such as Fehling's solution.
+Chemical tests for sugar detection, such as Fehling's solution, involve copper compounds.

 Basaltic lavas are a common source of native copper.
 Copper may also be extracted from copper compounds.
 These compounds include sulfides, chlorides, arsenides, and carbonates.
-Many minerals, including chalcopyrite, bornite, chalcocite, cuprite, malachite, and azurite, include copper in combination.
+Many minerals, like chalcopyrite, bornite, chalcocite, cuprite, malachite, and azurite, include copper.

 Copper may be found in the liver of humans, various marine corals, seaweed ashes, and various arthropods.
-In the hemocyanin of blue-blooded crustaceans and mollusks, copper serves the same function that iron performs in the hemoglobin of red-blooded species (including humans) in the delivery of oxygen.
-Copper, is also found as a trace metal found in humans, and aids in the production of hemoglobin.
+In the hemocyanin of blue-blooded crustaceans and mollusks, copper serves the same function that iron performs in the hemoglobin of red-blooded species (including humans) to deliver oxygen.
+Copper is also found as a trace metal found in humans and aids in the production of hemoglobin.

-Copper is one of the highly ductile metals—not particularly hard or strong.
-Because of the production of elongated crystals with the same face-centered cubic structure as in the harder annealed copper, strength and hardness are significantly boosted by cold working (the process of working a metal below its crystallization temperature).
+Copper is a highly ductile metal, though not particularly hard or strong.
+However, its strength and hardness can be significantly boosted by cold working (the process of working a metal below its crystallization temperature) because of the production of elongated crystals with the same face-centered cubic structure as in harder annealed copper.
 Common gasses (including oxygen, nitrogen, carbon dioxide, and sulfur dioxide), which have a significant impact on the mechanical and electrical characteristics of a solidified metal, are insoluble in molten copper.
-In terms of thermal and electrical conductivity, this pure metal comes in second only to silver.
+In terms of thermal and electrical conductivity, this pure metal comes second only to silver.
 The stable isotopes copper-63 and copper-65 make up the majority of natural copper.

 However, in the presence of oxygen, it will quickly dissolve in sulfuric and nitric acids.
 Because highly-stable cyano complexes are created when it dissolves, it is also soluble when placed in aqueous ammonia or potassium cyanide in an oxygen-containing environment.

-Copper may be found all over the surface of the Earth, mostly as copper minerals or as ores that also contain other metals like zinc and lead.
-Copper is mostly extracted using open-pit mining or underground mining methods; 90% of copper is produced by open-pit mining, which involves digging into the earth's crust in measured steps to obtain ores situated close to the surface.
+Copper is found all over the surface of the earth as a mineral or as ore that contains other metals like zinc and lead.
+It is mined using open pit or underground mining.
+Of the copper mined, 90% is from open pit mining, which involves digging into the earth's crust in measured steps to remove ores situated close to the surface.